-MICHAEL P. PINTO is 54 and has been a director since 2003.
+MICHAEL P. PINTO is 55 and has been a director since 2003.
 He is a vice chairman of the board of M&T Bank Corporation.

 Mr. Pinto is a vice chairman and a director of M&T Bank, chairman and chief executive officer of M&T Bank's Mid-Atlantic Division, and executive vice president and a director of M&T Bank, N.A.
 He is also a director and officer of a number of subsidiaries of M&T Bank.
 Mr. Pinto joined M&T Bank in 1985 as an executive associate and has served in a number of executive positions, including as chief financial officer.
-He is a member of the board of trustees of Mercy Health Services, Inc., the board of directors of the Economic Alliance of Greater Baltimore and the board of directors of the Baltimore Symphony Orchestra.
+He is a member of the board of trustees of Mercy Health Services, Inc., and the board of directors of the Baltimore Symphony Orchestra.